Economic inequality in South Korea: Effects on South Korean youth

-Cause
+Causes

 There are many causes for economic inequality, but the following causes are mainly talked about in Korea.

-Foreign exchange crisis

-Not only the financial crisis itself, but also the ensuing contraction in domestic investment and worsening overall employment conditions.
-A slump in the domestic economy and strengthening the nation's economic structure dependent on exports.
-Before the Asian financial crisis, local companies used to make lax investments, ironically these over-investments had a positive impact on employment.

-The intensification of social competition

-In the real economy, the imbalance of information results in reverse selection or moral hazard.
-The efficiency wage theory may be applied to solve the problems arising from this.
-Then, contrary to conventional wisdom, the phenomenon of "giving more to hardworking people than to work" occurs.
-It is easy to understand that there is a big difference in prize money even though the difference between first and second place is very small in a big competition.
-People who are confident of their own skills will prefer a competition with a big prize money because they think 'I can be number one.'
-It serves as a mechanism to drive out the uncompetitive and attract the competitive.
-In other words, in theory, the more strictly one considers who is good or bad, the more polarization can be intensified.
-For now, meritocracy is the clearest and most reasonable resource distribution standard in reality when there is no external pressure, so it is valid both in terms of efficiency and in terms of legitimacy.
-However, polarization is another matter.
-In other words, a legitimate society can be more polarized, and the oppositely unjust society can be called a more equal society.
-Simply saying that polarization is severe cannot determine that society is unjust.

 Political inequality

-In his book The Great Leveler, Schaedel said that political inequality creates economic inequality.
+In his book The Great Leveler, Walter Schaedel said that political inequality creates economic inequality.
 In the book, the author said, "As the nation has historically been formed, public power has been concentrated on a few people.
 In terms of hierarchy, it is a very sharp spire structure.
 These political inequalities have encouraged economic inequality," The Republic of Korea says that economic inequality has intensified since the 1990s as well as political inequality.

 In the 2016 Hanyang University dissertation, a survey was conducted on the perception of economic inequality among generations.
 In the paper, 70 percent of the people held the government responsible for failing to narrow the income gap.
 So many modern people say that the current government's policy inequality is not helping to bridge the gap between the rich and the poor.